ikostan/SkyLockAssault/files/docs/milestones/19/PART_4_gameplay_settings_audio_interaction_and_asset_tracking.md

 When a game export is displayed in a browser canvas, clicking an HTML overlay button interacts directly with the page DOM, meaning Godot's localized viewport focus tracking returns `false`.
-By adding `is_interactive: bool = false` parameters, the web overlay can cleanly override the focus gate token, ensuring identical state behavior without splitting the pipeline into separate logic wrappers.
+By adding `is_interactive: bool = false` parameter, the web overlay can cleanly override the focus gate token, ensuring identical state behavior without splitting the pipeline into separate logic wrappers.
 3. **Why Headless Audio Isolation Matters:**